androbaza/smlm-seg/notes.md

 ## Notes and ideas
 * It is possible to predict the covered structure behind the other one --> discuss whether this is worth doing.
+* Add full resolution images to the dataset along with 512px crops.

 ## Aims and Logs
 * Train the model with and without pretrained decoder with same hyperparameters.